A Catfishing With a Happy Ending

 “It was devastating and I felt sick,” she said.
 “You have no idea how much I’ve been hurt inside.”

-Alan was sat in early morning traffic when his cellphone rang.
+Alan was in early-morning traffic when his cellphone rang.

 “Is your real name Alan?”
 Emma asked.